-Whether caused by a hurricane, a virus or a storage failure, statistics show that most to mind-sized businesses will experience at least one instance of system downtime a year.
-Once a year doesn’t seem like much, but consider this: Aberdeen Group estimates that an hour of downtimes costs a mid-sized business an average of $74,000.Then factor in results from a Harris Interactive Survey, which found that IT managers estimate 30 hours on average for recovery.
+Whether caused by a hurricane, a virus or a storage failure, statistics show that most small to mid-sized businesses will experience at least one instance of system downtime a year.
+Once a year doesn’t seem like much, but consider this: Aberdeen Group estimates that an hour of downtime costs a mid-sized business an average of $74,000.Then factor in results from a Harris Interactive Survey, which found that IT managers estimate 30 hours on average for recovery.

 Natural disasters have certainly made headlines over the past years.
 Among the many lives lost and homes crushed, businesses, too, lay in ruins.
 After hurricanes Katrina and Rita, for example, 60 percent of Mississippi’s small businesses closed, according to the Mississippi Small Business Development Center.
 But “disasters” for small to mid-sized businesses extend well beyond freak storms, hurricanes, earthquakes and tornadoes.

 eBook: Top 5 Must Know Facts When Considering a Data Backup, Recovery and Business Continuity Investment